 Subprime Restructure Resistance – How Much Is Punishment-Driven?

 It’s clear to everyone with reasoning ability that our subprime mess is, well, a colossal mess.
 We’re talking about a credit bubble that’s enormous, and the fallout of a big-time POP will put our nation into the question of major recession vs. hyper-inflation.
+The process of buying and selling a house has now become rather complicated, though you can click here to see ways in which you can go about selling your home in a smart, efficient manner, despite the subprime crisis.

 This is not a good thing.
 This is not good for the American people, this is not good for homeowners, this is not good for lenders, this is not good for economy in general, and this is not good for the government.
 Investors and lenders are already feeling the effects, as you see major mortgage companies writing off billions of dollars of losses.
 This is not good for homeowners, as many are facing foreclosure as their payments reset to rates that they can no longer afford.
 And it’s not good for the economy, because a major credit crunch will shut down the engine that allows us to escape the effects of this downturn (albeit only temporarily, but that’s a factor of our screwed-up monetary system in general).